|Frequently Asked Questions

-Who can take part in the Master Psychopharmacology Program and what does it cost?
+Who can take part in the Master Psychopharmacology Program?

 What are the program requirements?

-Candidates must complete the 10 self-assessments, complete 24 brief learning activities, and pass the final exam.
-A final exam score of 75% or higher is required to become an NEI Master Psychopharmacologist.
-A score of 90% or higher qualifies for the designation of NEI Master Psychopharmacologist with Distinction.
+Candidates must complete the 10 Self-Assessments, complete 24 brief Learning Activities, and pass the Final Exam.
+The Final Exam cannot be accessed until the other requirements have been met.
+A Final Exam score of 75% or higher is required to earn the certificate.
+A score of 90% or higher qualifies for the designation of Completion with Distinction.

 How long do I have to complete the program requirements?

-Each edition of the Master Psychopharmacology Program is valid for 3 years.
-All requirements, including passing the final exam, must be completed while that edition is still valid.
-To be eligible for the final exam, all 10 self-assessments and 24 learning activities must be completed.
+The 2021-23 Master Psychopharmacology Program launched on January 1, 2021 and is valid for 3 years (through December 31, 2023).
+All requirements, including passing the Final Exam, must be completed during that timeframe.
+To be eligible for the Final Exam, all 10 Self-Assessments and 24 Learning Activities must be completed.
 You can track your progress by visiting the Progress Summary page.

-Yes, excluding articles.
-The self-assessments offer certificates of CME credit per individual therapeutic area.
-NOTE: the 10 self-assessments are considered a single activity and credits earned must be totaled and submitted as such to other organizations.
-The learning activities (excluding articles) offer CME credit per individual activity.
+Yes.
+The Self-Assessments offer certificates of CME credit per individual therapeutic area.
+NOTE: the 10 Self-Assessments are considered a single activity and credits earned must be totaled and submitted as such to other organizations.
+The Learning Activities offer CME credit per individual activity.

-open the final exam, you have 48 consecutive hours to complete it.
-You do not have to complete all 100 questions in one sitting.
-You can stop and come back to the final exam at any time during the 48 hours.
-NOTE: when you return to the exam after exiting it, you will not be able to return to a question that has been skipped or already had an answer selected—you will return to the next question after your highest answered question (i.e. if you skip ahead to question 60 and then exit, when you return you will start at question 61 and will only be able to move forward from there).
+Once you open the Final Exam, you have 48 consecutive hours to complete it.
+You do not have to complete all 100 questions in one sitting; you can stop and come back to the Final Exam at any time during the 48 hours.
+If you exit the Final Exam and come back, you will return to the next question after your highest answered question; you cannot go back to previous questions.

-If you do not receive a passing score (75% or higher), you may retake the final exam an unlimited number of times.
-To prepare for future attempts, refer to the course study guides and your personalized self-assessment feedback.
+A final exam score of 75% or higher is required to earn the certificate.
+If you do not receive a passing score, you may retake the Final Exam an unlimited number of times.
+To prepare for future attempts, refer to the Program Study Guides and your personalized Self-Assessment feedback.